HaenaraShin/BrickSharedPreference/README.md

 ```
 - After migration, use a BrickSharedPreferences instance instead of SharedPreferences.

-- All you have to do is changing codes like follow.
+- All you have to do is changing codes like this:

 ```
 // Only difference is adding "Brick" when you get SharedPreferences. mSharedPreferences = getBrickSharedPreferences(fileName, Context.MODE_PRIVATE)
 ```
-- and all is done! 🎉
+- And all is done! 🎉

 # Licences